One of the greatest museums in the Netherlands is located in the second-most populous city in the country, Rotterdam.

 Today, the museum located at the Museumpark in Central Rotterdam holds a collection of over 151,000 artworks, including an incredible collection of paintings.

 In this article, you’ll discover some of the most famous paintings at Museum Boijmans Van Beuningen.
-Please note, these are currently held at the “Depot Museum Boijmans Van Beuningen.”
+Please note, these are currently held at a building in Rotterdam called the “Depot Museum Boijmans Van Beuningen.”

 1. The Three Marys at the Tomb – Jan / Hubert van Eyck (?)